BNasmith/PTForsyth/PTFWorkofChrist.md

 fession was made not alone in the precise hour of Christ's death, although it was consummated there.
-It had to be made in life and act, and not in a mere feeling or statement ; and for this purpose death must be organically one with the whole life.
+It had to be made in life and act, and not in a mere feeling or statement; and for this purpose death must be organically one with the whole life.
 You cannot sever the death of Christ from the life of Christ.
 When you